jasonleebrown/machisplin/README.md

 library(raster)

 ##load spatial data with (coordinates named exactly as 'long' and 'lat') and any number of layers to downscale
+##note this can be from a raster of lower resolution climate data or point weather station data
 data(sampling)
 Mydata<-sampling